// Tools

 rotate

 Rotate an API key, generating a new key value.
-The old key value is immediately invalidated.
+Rotation opens a grace window during which the previous key value also continues to authenticate; update consumers within the grace window.
 A confirmation prompt is shown by default.

 bash